 One more factor to consider is that since most of us are exposed to the same type of information day after day, we’re more likely to experience such coincidences.

-For instance, a computer programmer who’s learning a language in college and practices it at home at night will obviously encounter similar pairs of information that give the impression of the law of attraction being real.
+For instance, a computer programmer who’s learning a language in college and also practices at home will obviously encounter similar pairs of information, giving the impression of the law of attraction being real.

-If, however, he chooses to teach French as a part-time job in the evenings, the frequency with which he’ll experience any ‘law of attraction’ in the evenings with regards to information about the computer language will significantly drop.
+If, however, he decides to learn French as a part-time job in the evenings, the frequency with which he’ll experience any ‘law of attraction’ regarding information about the computer language will drop.

-The point that I’m trying to make is that if you work in a particular job daily, meet the same friends daily, browse the types of sites daily, the likelihood of you experiencing a ‘law of attraction’ coincidence will be high but low enough compared to your overall life experiences to make you think that there’s something grand going on.
+The point I’m trying to make is that if you work in a particular job daily, meet the same friends daily, browse the types of sites daily, the likelihood of you experiencing ‘law of attraction’ coincidence will be high.
+At the same time, the likelihood will be low enough compared to your overall life experiences, making you think there’s something grand going on.